 Yes, a person with glaucoma can have Lasik surgery in some instances.
 However, many glaucoma patients should not have Lasik, or should consider the risks very carefully.
 A glaucoma patient should consult with the ophthalmologist who is managing the glaucoma about whether Lasik is advisable.

-- Q What is all-laser Lasik surgery?
+- Q What discomfort can I expect after Lasik surgery?

 - Q What are the benefits of using wavefront technology?